MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/mea/e-invoicing-dk-get-started.md

 [!include [banner](../../includes/banner.md)]

-This article provides information that will help you get started with Electronic invoicing for Denmark and configure the system to enable generation, submission and reception of electronic invoices in Danish-specific [OIOUBL](http://www.oioubl.info/Classes/da/Invoice.html) format and, if necessary, in [Pan-European Public Procurement Online (PEPPOL)](https://docs.peppol.eu/poacc/billing/3.0/) format.

-The article guides you through the configuration steps that are general and country/region-dependent in Regulatory Configuration Service (RCS) and in Microsoft Dynamics 365 Finance.
+This article provides information that will help you get started with Electronic invoicing for Denmark.
+This includes configuring the system so you can generate, submit, and receive electronic invoices in Danish-specific [OIOUBL](http://www.oioubl.info/Classes/da/Invoice.html) format and if necessary, in [Pan-European Public Procurement Online (PEPPOL)](https://docs.peppol.eu/poacc/billing/3.0/) format.
+The steps in this article are general and country/region-dependent in Regulatory Configuration Service (RCS) and in Microsoft Dynamics 365 Finance.

 ## Prerequisites

-Before you begin the procedures in this article, complete the following prerequisites:
+Before you begin the procedures in this article, the following prerequisites must be met:

 - The company must be registered in the [Danish Central Business Register (CVR)](https://datacvr.virk.dk/) and in the Danish electronic invoicing infrastructure [NemHandel](https://nemhandel.dk/).
-  > [!IMPORTANT]
 - The company must have a signed agreement with the electronic documents delivery service provider which secures electronic document interchange in OIOUBL and PEPPOL formats.
-- Among registered ProfileIDs, the company should have the following profiles used by Microsoft Dynamics 365 Finance for electronic documents interchange.
+- Among registered ProfileIDs, the company should have the following profiles used by Finance for electronic documents interchange:
-  - **Procurement-BilSim-1.0** - to interchange documents in OIOUBL format
+  - **Procurement-BilSim-1.0** - To interchange documents in OIOUBL format.
-  - **urn:fdc:peppol.eu:2017:poacc:billing:01:1.0** - to interchange documents in PEPPOL format
+  - **urn:fdc:peppol.eu:2017:poacc:billing:01:1.0** - To interchange documents in PEPPOL format.
-- The company must obtain from the service provider the required credentials to enable integration of the electronic invoicing service with the [Electronic invoicing service ISV last-mile connector](../global/e-invoicing-isv-connector.md)
+- The company must obtain from the service provider, the required credentials to enable integration of the electronic invoicing service with the [Electronic invoicing service ISV last-mile connector](../global/e-invoicing-isv-connector.md).
-- Become familiar with Electronic invoicing as it's described in [Electronic invoicing overview](../global/e-invoicing-service-overview.md) and [Electronic invoicing components](../global/e-invoicing-administration-integration-components.md).
+- Become familiar with Electronic invoicing as described in [Electronic invoicing overview](../global/e-invoicing-service-overview.md) and [Electronic invoicing components](../global/e-invoicing-administration-integration-components.md).
 - Sign up for RCS, and set up Electronic invoicing.
 For more information, see the following articles:

     - [Sign up for and install the Electronic Invoicing service](../global/e-invoicing-sign-up-install.md)
     - [Set up Electronic invoicing](../global/e-invoicing-set-up-overview.md)
-- Activate the integration between your Finance and the Electronic Invoicing service as described in [Activate and setup integration with Electronic invoicing](../global/e-invoicing-activate-setup-integration.md).
+- Activate the integration between Finance and the Electronic Invoicing service as described in [Activate and setup integration with Electronic invoicing](../global/e-invoicing-activate-setup-integration.md).
-- Create the secret in the Azure Key Vault for the **Token** which grants the authorization to access the infrastructure of the provider of electronic documents delivery service, and set up Key Vault as described in [Customer certificates and secrets](../global/e-invoicing-customer-certificates-secrets.md).
+- Create the secret in the Azure Key Vault for the **Token** that grants the authorization to access the infrastructure of the provider of electronic documents delivery service, and set up Key Vault as described in [Customer certificates and secrets](../global/e-invoicing-customer-certificates-secrets.md).

 ## Country-specific configuration for the Danish electronic invoice (DK) feature

 Some of the parameters from the **Danish electronic invoice (DK)** electronic invoicing feature are published with default values.
-Before you deploy the electronic invoicing feature to the service environment, review the default values, and update them as required so that they better reflect your business operations.
+Before you deploy the electronic invoicing feature to the service environment, review the default values, and update them as required to better reflect your business operations.

-1. Import the latest version of the **Danish electronic invoice (DK)** Globalization feature **version 4** or later as described in [Import features from the Global repository](../global/e-invoicing-import-feature-global-repository.md).
+1. Import the latest version of the **Danish electronic invoice (DK)** Globalization feature **version 4** or later.
+To learn more, see [Import features from the Global repository](../global/e-invoicing-import-feature-global-repository.md).
-2. Create a copy of the imported Globalization feature, and select your configuration provider for it, as described in [Create a Globalization feature](../global/e-invoicing-create-new-globalization-feature.md).
+2. Create a copy of the imported Globalization feature, and select your configuration provider for it.
+For more details, see [Create a Globalization feature](../global/e-invoicing-create-new-globalization-feature.md).
-3. On the **Versions** tab, verify that the **Draft** version is selected.
+3. On the **Versions** tab, verify that **Draft** is selected.
 4. On the **Setups** tab, in the grid, select the **Sales invoice OIOUBL** feature setup, and then select **Edit**.
-5. On the **Processing pipeline** tab, in the **Processing pipeline** section, select the **Integrate with Edicom** action.
+5. On the **Processing pipeline** tab, in the **Processing pipeline** section, select **Integrate with Edicom**.
 6. In the **Parameters** section, select **Domain**, and then enter the obtaind **Service ID** number.
 7. Select **Application**, and then enter the same **Service ID** number.
 8. Select **Destination**, and then enter the **Service ID** number concatenated with the **_EDIWIN** value.
-   > [!NOTE]
-   > For example, if the **Service ID** number is *123456* the **Destination** value should be *123456_EDIWIN*.
+For example, if the **Service ID** number is *123456* the **Destination** value should be *123456_EDIWIN*.
 9. Select **Group**, and then enter the obtaind **Group** code.
 10. Select **Auth token**, and then select the name of the secret that you created for the token.
 11. Select **Save**, and close the page.